top of page

 Social Security Number

-Your parents may have warned you not to give out this precious eight-digit identification code, but you do have to provide it to a potential landlord.
+Your parents may have warned you not to give out this precious nine-digit identification code, but you do have to provide it to a potential landlord.
 Property managers use this number to perform a credit check, to see whether or not you’re a good tenant.
 You shouldn’t have to provide a copy of your social security card, so memorize your number instead.

-Rental History
+12 month Rental History

 References